Naveenkumar-026/Naveenkumar-026/README.md

 # Silencio

-**Systems security, intelligence, and autonomy.**
+**Security, intelligence, and autonomy systems.**

 I build at the intersection of cybersecurity, AI systems, and operational intelligence.

 Here you’ll find work around autonomous agents, security tooling, OSINT, privacy engineering, and resilient software built for real conditions.

-I value precision, durability, and signal over noise.
+Built on precision, durability, and signal over noise.